 That means your housing loan repayments, after adding all your repayment obligations (student loans, credit card debts, car loans, personal loans, etc.), cannot exceed 60% of your income.

-Previously, you could make a joint application with a younger borrower (say, your daughter), and FIs would just use the age of the youngest applicant.
+Income-weighted average age: Previously, you could make a joint application with a younger borrower (say, your daughter), and the bank would just use the age of the youngest applicant.
 That helped, because a 25 year old can get a 30 year loan tenure, which a 55 year old obviously can’t.

-But now, the average age of the borrowers will be used; so a 25 year old and a 55 year old would count as age 40.
+But now, the average age of the borrowers will be used; so a 25 year old and a 55 year old borrowing together would count as age 40.
 Also, FIs will only count borrowers with an income.
 So if your daughter is still in university and not earning any money, her age will not count towards the average.